feathersui/feathersui-website/docs/as3-starling/sound-player.md

 ## Skinning a `SoundPlayer`

 As mentioned above, `SoundPlayer` is a subclass of `LayoutGroup`.
-For more detailed information about the skinning options available to `SoundPlayer`, see [How to use the Feathers `LayoutGroup` component](./layout-group.md).
+For more detailed information about the skinning options available to `SoundPlayer`, see [How to use the `LayoutGroup` component](./layout-group.md).

 ## Related Links